 As Vice Chancellor for Research Infrastructure at the University of Pittsburgh, Robert Cunningham is responsible for the strategic leadership of the University's research infrastructure and serves as the deputy director of special initiatives.
 He focuses on the effective operation, financial stability and future growth opportunities across the full spectrum of Pitt research platforms, including physical and virtual laboratories, institution-scale equipment and facilities, and a renewed focus on all our centers and institutes.
-He will also serve as deputy director of Pittsburgh Quantum Institute.
+Rob serves in multiple leadership roles, including Executive Director of the Pittsburgh Quantum Institute and the Center for the Neural Basis of Cognition, and the Chair of the Center for Research Computing Advisory Committee.

 Cunningham’s undergraduate training is in electrical and computer engineering, and he holds a PhD in cognitive and neural systems.
 Prior to joining Pitt, he served as Carnegie Mellon University’s associate director of cyber assurance in the CERT Division at the Software Engineering Institute, as well as an adjunct professor of cybersecurity at the Institute for Software Research in the School of Computer Science, and an adjunct professor in the Department of Electrical and Computer Engineering in the College of Engineering.
 Cunningham has broad training and experience across STEM, cyber science, physical science and neuroscience, as well as leading enterprise-scale teams of faculty and staff.
 He has served as the director of the Laboratory of Physical Sciences at the University of Maryland (UMD), and as the leader of multiple research groups at MIT Lincoln Laboratory.